rockstor/rockstor-doc/interface/docker-based-rock-ons/adguard-home.rst

 Installing the Adguard Home Rock-on
 -------------------------------------
-This rock-on requires two additional shares to be set.
+This Rock-on requires two additional shares to be set.
 E.g. **adguard_config** and **adguard_data**.
 These shares must be
 setup up before the installation.